saur-dash/project_06__capstone_project/README.md

 - Exchange date

 #### Base Currency
-From the information provided with the **Transaction** dataset, we know the online retailer only processes orders in GBP currency, so we don't need to worry about deriving a base currency.
+From the information provided with the **Transaction** dataset, I know the online retailer only processes orders in GBP currency, so I don't need to worry about deriving a base currency.

 #### Exchange Currency
-The exchange currency is a little trickier, this will need to be derived from the `[country]` column which states the country the goods were sold to.
-Luckily, the country names present in the **Transaction** table can be mapped to existing ISO country and currency tables found online, so by matching the `[country]` names in the **Transaction** table I can retrieve the `[alpha_code]` from the **Country** table,
+The exchange currency will need to be derived from the `[country]` column which states the country the goods were sold to.
+The country names present in the **Transaction** table can be mapped to existing ISO country and currency tables found online, by matching the `[country]` names in the **Transaction** with the `[entity]` names in the **COuntry** table, I can retrieve the `[alpha_code]`

-Upon inspecting the ISO country code table I found that all of the country names in the **Country** table `[entity]` column are UPPERCASE, whereas the ones in the `[country]` field of the **Transaction** table are not.
-This is easily solved in the SQL statement which loads the transaction records, I'll convert the **Transaction** `[country]` column to UPPERCASE to match the **Country** `[entity]` column.
+A minor issue is that all of the country names in the **Country** table `[entity]` column are UPPERCASE, while the ones in the `[country]` field of the **Transaction** table are not.
+This is easily solved in the SQL statement which loads the transaction records, I'll convert the **Transaction** `[country]` column to UPPERCASE to match the **Country** `[entity]` column when performing the lookup.

 #### Exchange Date
+While the **Transaction** table contains records for almost all dates, I was not aware that exchange rates are not available on weekends.
+If you call the exchange rate API on a weekend, it will return the rates from the preceding Friday (which are dated as such).
+To avoid mismatching dates, I have added an additional column `[file_date]` to the **FX Rate** table which contains the date the exchange rate API was called with.
+With this column in place, I can reliably join the **Transactions** to the **FX Rate** table on `[invoice_date]` = `[file_date]`

 ### Non-null values in "empty" cells
 The transactions table is not entirely clean and there are whitespace and other such non-null values in cells which should be null.
-To fix this, I will use the COPY OPTIONS parameter when copying the data from S3 to Redshift; this parameter lets you specify how non-null values will be handled, in this case they will be replaced with NULL.
+I will use the COPY OPTIONS parameter when copying the data from S3 to Redshift; this parameter lets you specify how non-null values will be handled, in this case I will replace them with NULL.

 ### Long Decimal Values
 The exchange rates returned by the FX Rate API are long decimal numbers.
 To ensure these values are not truncated, I've declared the scale and precision of these NUMERIC columns in the table definition.